segmentio/segment-docs/src/connections/functions/destination-functions.md

 A function's use depends on the number of times the function is invoked, and the amount of time it takes to execute.
 When you enable batching, Segment invokes your function *once per batch* rather than once per event.
 The number of invocations is dependent on batch counts, which are determined by the volume of events flowing through the function.

-If you're sending your batch to an external service, the execution time of the functiondepends on the end-to-end latency of that service's batch endpoint, which may be higher than an endpoint that receives a single event.
+If you're sending your batch to an external service, the execution time of the function depends on the end-to-end latency of that service's batch endpoint, which may be higher than an endpoint that receives a single event.